ipython/ipython/docs/source/interactive/notebook.rst

 (Here, and in the sequel, the initial ``$`` represents the shell prompt, indicating that the command is to be run from the command line in a shell.)

-The landing page of the IPython Notebook  application, the *dashboard*, shows the notebooks currently available in the *working directory* (the directory from which the notebook was started).
+The landing page of the IPython Notebook application, the *dashboard*, shows the notebooks currently available in the *notebook directory* (By default, the directory from which the notebook was started).
 You can create new notebooks from the dashboard with the ``New Notebook`` button, or open existing ones by clicking on their name.